What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • Coughing

-Nervous tic is a pathological condition characterized by the appearance of sudden and repetitive abrupt movements of certain muscle groups.
-The most common reason for the manifestation of this condition is an imbalance in the functions of the central nervous system.
+Nervous tic - pathological condition, characterized by the appearance of sudden and repeated jerky movements of certain muscle groups.
+Most often, the cause of this condition is an imbalance in the functions of the central nervous system.
 Every person has encountered a nervous tic at least once in their life.
-It usually occurs as a result of severe nervous tension and goes away after the stressful situation is over.
+It usually occurs due to strong nervous overstrain and goes away after stressful situation behind.

 This phenomenon does not require treatment and does not cause any harm to the body of a child or adult.
-In cases where tics become permanent, we can talk about the development of the pathology of the nervous system, and then you should immediately consult a neurologist who is a specialist in this disease.
+In cases where tics become constant, we can talk about the development of a pathology of the nervous system, and then you should immediately consult a neurologist who is a specialist in this disease.

 Classification

-According to experts, a nervous tic occurs more often in boys than in girls (13% to 11%), which is associated with differences in the functioning of the nervous system in people of both sexes.
-In addition, in rare cases, the development of the disease in adult patients is observed.
+According to experts, nervous tics occur more often in boys than in girls (13% to 11%), which is due to differences in the functioning of the nervous system in people of both sexes.
+In addition, in rare cases, the disease develops in adult patients.

-In general, a nervous tic is an imbalance in the work of the central nervous system, which is expressed in a variety of ways.
+In general, a nervous tic is an imbalance in the functioning of the central nervous system, which is expressed in a variety of ways.
 There are three types of pathology:

 • primary;